akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

 2) View
 ^^^^^^^

-Now that we have our custom Record Value model , it's to create the React component to be able to render a user interface in the Record Form and dispatch events to the application (https://reactjs.org/docs/react-component.html).
+Now that we have our custom Record Value model we can now create the React component to be able to render a user interface in the Record Form and dispatch events to the application (https://reactjs.org/docs/react-component.html).

 .. code-block:: javascript